Slapstick Knows no Gender

 - The female protagonist of the old Sega CD game Time Gal has tons of funny deaths.

-- Every time the eponymous protagonist of Bayonetta gets squashed by anything, we can see a nice slapstick animation, in which she gets flattened in the "paper leaf" type.
+- Every time the eponymous protagonist of Bayonetta gets squashed by anything round, we can see a nice slapstick animation, in which she gets flattened in the "paper leaf" type.

 - Metal Slug plays this trope straight with Eri, Fio and Nadia, getting slapsticky electrocuted, burned or even dissolved or eaten alive by aliens or man-eating plants.
 A notable one is in Metal Slug 4: if you get caught in the explosion at the end of the final level, your character, regardless of gender, ends up covered in Amusing Injuries.
 And there is also a notable aversion in the third game, played for Fanservice